 Superannuation account types

-There are 3 superannuation account types:
+There are 3 superannuation account types (and it’s possible to have multiple accounts):

-The word ‘pension’ means an income stream (i.e., periodic payments) to support retirement.
+* The word ‘pension’ means an income stream (i.e., periodic payments) to support retirement.

 Accumulation account